Website History

 Record: a record is a single line of data from the sunshine list, ie. one individual's information for one year.

-Common records: common records are two or more records which are deemed to belong to the same individual.
+records which are deemed to belong to the same individual.
 They must meet the following criteria:

-• Have identical first and last names.
+- Have identical first and last names.

-• Have identical employer names.
+- Have identical employer names.

-• Be records from different years.
+- Be records from different years.

 Note that records that meet the first two conditions but not the third condition are duplicate records.
 Duplicate records only occur with frequency of approximately 1 in 1250 records.